xitongsys/parquet-go/README.md

 	Create(name string) (ParquetFile, error)
 }
 ```
 Using this interface, parquet-go can read/write parquet file on different platforms.
 All the file sources are at [parquet-go-source](https://github.com/xitongsys/parquet-go-source).
+Now it supports(local/hdfs/s3/gcs/memory).

 ## Writer
 Three Writers are supported: ParquetWriter, JSONWriter, CSVWriter.